On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

-An emerging demand for the integration of DT and ML in UAVs is the necessity of improvement in UAV safety, navigation, and operational efficiency.
+The integration of DT and ML in UAVs is increasingly driven by the need to improve UAV safety, navigation, and operational efficiency.
 DTs bridge the gap between simulated and real environments, enabling precise control and advanced decision-making processes in dynamic UAV scenarios.
 However, as the need for immersive and real-time interaction with UAV systems continues to grow, the role of XR technologies becomes increasingly significant.
 XR offers an immersive interface for enhancing safety, navigation, and operator training thus complementing the advancements achieved through DTs.
 The following section explores how XR technologies revolutionize UAV functionalities, particularly in path planning~\cite{9058989}, navigation~\cite{9847217}, and collision avoidance.